googlearchive/workbox-microsite/src/_examples/index.md

 Workbox is a set of small modules that can be used on their own, but we've also combined the most common pieces into one module, `workbox-sw`.
-This module supports precaching, routing of fetch events, run time caching and more.
+This module supports precaching, routing of fetch events, runtime caching and more.

 ## Example of workbox-sw